angular/angular-cli/docs/specifications/update.md

 ## Library Developers

 Libraries are responsible for defining their own update schematics.
-The `ng update` tool will update the package.json, and if it detects am `"ng-update"` key in package.json of the library, will run the update schematic on it (with version information metadata).
+The `ng update` tool will update the package.json, and if it detects the `"ng-update"` key in package.json of the library, will run the update schematic on it (with version information metadata).

 If a library does not define the `"ng-update"` key in their package.json, they are considered not supporting the update workflow and `ng update` is basically equivalent to `npm install`.